Kitchen sink won’t drain.

 If plunging doesn’t work, take out the water in the sink with a small bucket, sponge, or wet vac.
 A licensed, professional Sarasota plumber would then lay drop cloths under the sink and surrounding areas to prepare for removing the p trap under the sink.
 If your sink only has one p trap, remove it using a pair of large slip-joint pliers.
 Have a bucket handy that will fit under the p trap, because you may get more water.
 When you remove the trap and no water comes out on the top side, this is great news.
 Look for the tee fitting that connects the other side of the kitchen drain.
 A lot of times this plastic tee has a baffle inside it that creates a blockage when too much waste was put in the disposal.
 Look inside the tee and remove the blockage by tapping it out or using a screwdriver to dislodge the blockage.
 If you did indeed remove a blockage, reassemble the drain, making sure you put all the washers back in place, test the sink drain, and receive praise from your spouse.

-Need a licensed master plumber to clear your kitchen sink stoppage?
-Call Wimpy’s Plumbing & Air, Inc.
+Need a licensed master plumber for drain cleaning in Sarasota?
+Call Wimpy’s Plumbing & Air, Inc. today!